ArchangelX360/dataset-visualizer/README.md

 Your benchmark measurement should have:

-* a label _operationType_ (in our case it is the operation type INSERT, UPDATE, ...) which will separate your graphs
+* a label _label_ (in our case it is the operation type INSERT, UPDATE, ...) which will separate your graphs
 * a unique number _num_ which will be use to sort your entries
-* a value _latency_ which is your measure
+* a value _measure_ which is your measure

 In order to make it work immediatly you need to have a measure that is only a number.
 (See [Candlestick section](#candlestick) for other type of measures)